signnow/SignNow.NET/README.md

     /// <summary>
     /// Create a role-based invite to the document for signature.
     /// </summary>
-    /// <param name="document">SignNow document with fields you’d like to have signed</param>
+    /// <param name="document">signNow document with fields you’d like to have signed</param>
     /// <param name="email">The email of the invitee.</param>
     /// <param name="token">Access token</param>
     /// <returns><see cref="InviteResponse"/> without any Identity of invite request.</returns>